List of Emirati detainees at Guantanamo Bay

 The camp population peaked in 2004 at approximately 660.
 Only nineteen new captives, all "high value detainees" have been transferred there since the United States Supreme Court's ruling in Rasul v.
 Bush.
 As of January 2008 the camp population stand at approximately 285.

-Following the Department of Defenses' publication of official lists of captives' names, officials in Abu Dhabi confirmed that Abdulah Al Hamiri is a UAE citizen.
+Following the Department of Defenses' publication of official lists of captives' names, officials in Abu Dhabi confirmed that Abdulah Al Hamiri is a yemeni citizen.
 The second, "Muieen Al-deen Jamal Al-deen Abd Al-Fusal Abd Al-Sattar", may have been born in Dubai but is not Emirati.
 The latter name may be a nom de guerre; it is Arabic for "From religion, beauty.
 Religion: chapter's servant, curtain's servant."
 According to The Daily Telegraph, he is an ethnic Rohingya Burmese who was born in Dubai, has a Pakistani passport, and lived in Mecca, Saudi Arabia most of his life, where he taught religion at a private school.